 Requalification may also be required at any time the safety or effectiveness of an instructor's training is in question.
-In such an event, GUE's Director of Training or GUE's Board of Directors may immediately suspend an instructor's teaching privileges.
+In such an event, GUE's Board of Directors may immediately suspend an instructor's teaching privileges.

 1.6.5 Diver Requalification